 The Shadow world is divided on several dungeons, each of one with its respective shadows and bosses.
-When you walk inside them you will see your enemies before the fights, being able to dodge or attack them.
+When you walk inside them, you will see your enemies before the fights, being able to dodge or attack them.
 The combat system is turn-based with very interesting additions.
-You can choose strategies for your teammates behavior or you can use them manually, the party are the protagonist and 3 allies of your choice.
+You can choose strategies for your teammates behaviour or you can use them manually, the party are the protagonist and 3 allies of your choice.
 Everyone has Personas, powerful summons with different skills.
-For example, Yosuke, your first ally, will be specialist in the wind element and in the supportive magic.
+For example, Yosuke, your first ally, will be a specialist in the wind element and in the supportive magic.
 Others companions are focused on physical damage, and even there are hybrids between magical and physical skills.
 When they level up, you can choose which skills your partners may keep, so it’s up to you how to build them.

 Every character has its strengths and weakness, which are relevant to the combat.
 For example, Yosuke is strong against wind attacks but is weak against electric ones.
-If you attack the enemy with its weakness you will knock down it temporally and you will get another turn.
+If you attack the enemy with its weakness you will knock down it temporally, and you will get another turn.
 If you achieve to knock down all the enemies you can activate a powerful All-Out Attack, where your characters attack your enemies in group.
-Plus, if this attack does not kill the enemies and you bring 2 allies with a strong relationship (related to the story) they will use a team attack, and you will deal more damage.
+Plus, if this attack does not kill the enemies, and you bring 2 allies with a strong relationship (related to the story) they will use a team attack, and you will deal more damage.
 The shadows can knock down your party too if they hit your weakness, but they don’t have this kind of special attacks.

 Gameplay: Gathering personas

 The main character works a bit differently, he can use more than one Persona, Personas that you get as reward after some combats during shuffle time, choose a tarot card mini-game which will appear after some fights.
 The cards will give you some rewards, like new Personas or extra experience.
 Some cards will have negative effects, like receive as reward half money or exp but, in exchange, they will give you more picks, and if you take all, in the next shuffle time you will get some bonus.
-The protagonist can use the Personas obtained from this mini game, and they can be fused to get stronger personas.
+The protagonist can use the Personas obtained from this mini-game, and they can be fused to get stronger personas.